Size ranking: 27th

 Greek name: Κηφεύς (Kepheus)

 Cepheus was the mythological king of Ethiopia.
 He was deemed worthy of a place in the sky because he was fourth in descent from the nymph Io, one of the loves of Zeus – and having Zeus as a relative was always an advantage when it came to being commemorated among the constellations.
 The kingdom of Cepheus was not the Ethiopia we know today, but stretched from the south-eastern shore of the Mediterranean southwards to the Red Sea, an area that contains parts of the modern Israel, Jordan, and Egypt.
-Ptolemy described him as wearing the tiara-like head-dress of a Persian king.
+Ptolemy described him as wearing the tiara-like head-dress of a Persian king, as he is shown on John Flamsteed’s star atlas, below.

 Cepheus (Κηφεύς in Greek) was married to Cassiopeia, an unbearably vain woman whose boastfulness caused Poseidon to send a sea monster, Cetus, to ravage the shores of Cepheus’s kingdom.
 Cepheus was instructed by the Oracle of Ammon to chain his daughter Andromeda to a rock in sacrifice to the monster.
 She was saved by the hero Perseus, who killed the monster and claimed Andromeda for his bride.